Skip to main content

 A typical use case for this orchestrator is to connect to Snowflake and retrieve contextual information from the database or trigger additional actions during pipeline execution.

-For instance, the following example illustrates how this orchestrator uses the dataops-snowsql script to emit information about the current account, database, schema, connected user, role, and additionally available roles to the user.
+For instance, the following example illustrates how you can use this orchestrator to emit information about the current account, database, schema, connected user, role, and additionally available roles to the user.

 pipelines/includes/local_includes/snowflake/snowsql.yml